-It shall be the duty of the Keeper, or any member, to report to the President any violation of the rules or by-laws of the Club by any member, and the Secretary shall notify said member to appear before the Board of Directors for a hearing, upon which, if the Directors shall find him guilty, they shall instruct the Secretary to enter which, if the Directors shall instruct the Secretary to enter a fine of Five Dollars (\$5.00) against said member.
+It shall be the duty of the Keeper, or any member, to report to the President any violation of the rules or by-laws of the Club by any member, and the Secretary shall notify said member to appear before the Board of Directors for a hearing, upon which, if the Directors shall find him guilty, they shall instruct the Secretary to enter a fine of Five Dollars (\$5.00) against said they shall instruct the Secretary to enter a fine of Five Dollars (\$5.00) against said member.
 In default of appearance of said member before the Board, he may be adjudged guilty if the Directors shall so decide.
-If a member continues to violate or directors that the by law mules or resultained. disregard the by-laws, rules or regulations of the Club, it shall be the duty of the President to warn said member, and if after said warning the member continues to violate said by-laws, rules or regulations, the Board of Directors shall call him before Board of Directors shall can film better them, and unless he gives satisfactory ex-planation and agrees to abide by the by-laws, rules and regulations in the future, he shall be suspended from all privileges of the Club for such a time as the Directors may decide upon.
+If a member continues to violate or disregard the by-laws, rules or regulations of the Club, it shall be the duty of the President to warn said member, and if after said warning the member continues to violate said by-laws, rules or regulations, the said warning the member continues to vio-late said by-laws, rules or regulations, the Board of Directors shall call him before them, and unless he gives satisfactory ex-planation and agrees to abide by the by-laws, rules and regulations in the future, he shall be suspended from all privileges of the Club for such a time as the Directors may decide upon herital may decide upon.